Melphalan is used to treat cancer of the blood, breast and ovary.

 For as long as you are taking this medicine, you may need to have regular blood tests to check your body’s response to the medicine.
 Your doctor will advise you about how often you need to have blood tests.

-Melphalan may cause the level of your red blood cells, white blood cells and platelets to drop.
+Melphalan will cause the level of your red blood cells, white blood cells and platelets to drop.

 Red blood cells carry oxygen around your body.
 A fall in the level of red blood cells may make you feel tired and worn out.